banner

 public boolean superDispatchKeyEvent(KeyEvent event) {

-// Call the same-name method of DecorView
+// Call the same method of DecorView

 return mDecor.superDispatchKeyEvent(event);